Similarity surfaces, connections, and the measurable Riemann mapping theorem: Definitions and basic properties

 If the path is a loop ($\gamma(0)=\gamma(1)=M$) then $s_1\circ s_0^{-1}$ coincides with some $\C$-affine self map $\phi:\C\to\C$ in a neighbourhood of $s_0(M)\in\C$.
 The map $\phi$ and the point $s_0(M)$ are independent of the choice of the representatives $s_0$ and $s_1$ of $\tilde s_0$ and $\tilde s_1$ of the germ.
 The \emph{monodromy} of $\gamma$ is defined as the conjugacy class of $\phi$ in the group of non-constant affine self-maps of $\C$.
 This class depends only on the free\footnote{Without basepoint.} homotopy class of $\gamma$.
 By abuse of language, we will say that the monodromy is $z\mapsto z$ or $z\mapsto z+1$ in the translation case and $z\mapsto \lambda z$ in the other cases.
 The \emph{monodromy factor} is defined as $1$ in the translation case and $\lambda$ in the other cases.

-An equivalent point of view, which we will not develop here, is to endow the universal cover $U\cal S$ of $\cal S$ based on $M$ with a similarity atlas compatible with that of $\cal S$, and to extend the initial germ $s_0$ to a global affine map $U\cal S\to\C$.
+\begin{remark} A similar point of view, which we will not develop here, is to endow the universal cover $U\cal S$ of $\cal S$ based on $M$ with a similarity atlas compatible with that of $\cal S$, and to extend the initial germ $s_0$ to a global affine map $U\cal S\to\C$.
+This allows to define a finer monodromy invariant: a conjugacy class in the set of representatiton of the fundamental group in the affine group. \end{remark}